sigamani/genai-edgedevice-pers-pln/README.md

 - Fixing the broken CI/CD pipeline
 - Adding unit tests for core functionality
 - Refactoring the codebase for improved modularity
-- Building and containerising the application with Docker
+- Building and containerising this application with Docker
 - Integrating deployment via MLC-LLM
 - Extending and automating benchmarking processes
 - Enhancing the agentic workflow by adding a routing step post-input prompt